Skip to main content Link Search Menu Expand Document (external link)

 Lecture hours

-The lectures will be in-person and will held on every Monday and Thursday 10:00 AM to 11:30 AM in Room no: H205.
+The lectures will be in-person and will held on every Monday and Thursday 10:0 AM to 11:30 AM in Room no: H-105 (Expect for the first lecture which will be on H-205).
 The lecture materials (slides, lecture notes if any and links to supporting resources) can be accessed here.

 Office Hours